run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/validate-ticket.md

 2. Click on the ticket and then in the icon “Open”;

-3. Certify the ticket attendance was done according to the demand;
+3. Certify the ticket attendance was done according to what was requested;

-4. In the "Closing" tab choose the situation for the "Solved" option, fill in the data to close the ticket;
+4. In the "Closing" tab choose the situation for "Solved", complete the data to close the ticket;

     - If the type of request is "Incident":